-• Business travelers adding a short holiday on the side.
+• Business travelers adding a short leisure trip on the side.

-• Families or couples who want a meaningful trip without taking too much time off work.
+• Couples and families seeking a meaningful escape without taking too much time off work.

 Hanoi Old Quarter, where you spend most of the time during 6 days in Vietnam.